Large Chicken Bacon Ranch

 - Small Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream and buffalo sauce.$12.99
+Served with a side of lettuce, tomato, sour cream and buffalo sauce.$10.99

 - Small Italian Steak

 Stoners white garlic sauce topped with steak, onions, mushrooms and green peppers.
-Covered with whole-milk mozzarella cheese.$14.99
+Covered with whole-milk mozzarella cheese.$10.99

 - Small Chicken Bacon Ranch